-Risedale places reading at the centre of everything we do; and we encourage every pupil to read regularly both at school and at home.
+Risedale places reading at the centre of everything we do, and we encourage every pupil to read regularly both at school and at home.
 The library is a well-used and busy part of the school.
 Last year over 8,000 loans were issued to staff and pupils.

-The library is a welcoming and vibrant space which stocks a wide range of both fiction and non-fiction resources.
+The library is a welcoming and vibrant space that stocks a wide range of both fiction and non-fiction resources.
 Pupils, as well as staff, are encouraged to suggest books for future purchase, to make sure the stock is relevant and interesting.

 The library is open all day for use by classes and individual pupils.
 All year groups have an English lesson based in the library once a fortnight.
-Pupils are also welcome to use the facilities at break, lunch time and after school.
-As well as a study area, with tables and chairs there is a seating area for quiet reading and an area with resources to play games or take part in activities.
+Pupils are also welcome to use the facilities at break, lunchtime and after school.
+As well as a study area, with tables and chairs, there is a seating area for quiet reading and an area with resources to play games or take part in activities.